generate/generate/support/templates/conventions.md

 title: Conventions
 ---

+## Templates

+**Dotfiles**

+All dotfile templates are prefixed with an underscore to prevent programs from mistaking them as real files.

+Example: `_gitignore`

+**Manifest files**

+Manifest files are prefixed with `$`.
+This includes `package.json` for node.js, or other similar config files that should not be confused for real files.

+Example: `$package.json`

 ## Silencing tasks

 When `{silent: true}` is passed as the second argument to `app.task()`,  the `starting` and `finished` events are hidden in the terminal.